 HawaiianMiles that were due to expire between March 1, 2020 and December 31, 2020 are being extended.
 Any miles set to expire within this period will remain active.
 The standard expiration policy will restart on January 1, 2021, when balances expire following 18 months of inactivity (any earning or redemption counts as activity).
 Therefore, starting in January, any account showing no activity for the previous 18 months will have the miles expired.

-Hawaiian Airlines has made some significant updates to their HawaiianMiles awards program that we’re paying close attention to ourselves.
+Hawaiian Airlines recently made significant updates to their HawaiianMiles awards program.
 We hoard our HawaiianMiles and any negative change is something that impacts our travel.
 Given the industry trend to make points less valuable, this change to dynamic award pricing is largely in step with other airlines.
 Here’s the new award chart.
-The changes took place effective last week.
+Changes took place in 2019.
 The good news is that the lowest priced award tickets costs have not changed.
 The bad part is that the price for less flexible and high season awards have increased a lot.
 And there’s more.

-Keep in mind that the lowest price awards can still be upgraded to Hawaiian premium economy, which is an option at the time of purchase.
+Keep in mind that the lowest price awards can also still be upgraded with cash to Hawaiian premium economy, which is an option at the time of purchase.
 Those upgrades vary in price from $80 to $160 each way, depending on route.

 How’s your luck working when trying to redeem HawaiianMiles or Alaska MileagePlan awards?

-We were recently able to obtain an international “saver” type award using Alaska points.
+We were also recently able to obtain an international “saver” type award using Alaska points.
 But in order to find the availability we wanted, it took searching approximately 200 times over a period of 3 months.
-So remember too, that perseverance often does pay off.
+So remember too, that when looking for an award from any airline, perseverance often does pay off.